vytdev/debug-stick/README.md

 - Download the add-on at the [releases section][releases], or directly [here][dl]
 - Import the add-on to Minecraft
 - Activate it in your world
-- Turn on Experimental Beta APIs
+- Turn on Experimental Beta APIs and Holiday Creator Features
 - Open your world
 - Type the following in the chat commands: